Best Hiking Socks for Women TechnoBuffalo 2021

 - Great arch support: SmartWool Medium Cushion Wool

 I've worn Darn Tough Hiker Boot Socks for the last three years during massive thru-hikes and short day hikes and haven't regretted it once.
 Extra padding under the toes, balls of the foot, and at the heels cushions joints and babies your skin, guarding against a sore body, hot spots, and blister formation.
 The fine merino wool fibers are soft, never scratchy, and they effectively pull moisture away from the skin, making these great socks for cold or warm weather hiking.
-Available in six fun color styles, these Darn Tough socks come with an unconditional lifetime guarantee.
+Available in six fun color styles.

 When you're serious about keeping your pack and bodyweight down, you want SmartWool Cable II socks.
 Made just for women, the Cable IIs have a narrow heel and slim fit that hugs your feet and calves without pinching.
 The socks never bunch up or slide down, and they're fluffy soft.
 There's minimal cushioning on this model.
 This keeps weight down but still offers enough of a buffer between your foot and boot to prevent blisters.
 Made of merino wool, nylon, and elastane, these durable socks can be machine washed and tumble dried or hand-washed during adventures and hung to dry.
 This offering from SmartWool comes in 14 color choices, and they feel every bit as good as they look.